 You will need another license to run the product on this computer.

 |Rebind||Displays the License Recovery wizard, which helps you restore a license on your computer (in fact, the wizard “re-binds” the license to the new hardware).

 Note that a license can be recovered only twice.
 For more information on license recovery, see the wizard description.

 |Exit||Closes the dialog without making any changes to the licenses.|

-You can try resolving the problem by using the Licensing Troubleshooter on our web site:
+You can also try resolving the problem by using the Licensing Troubleshooter on our web site: